belaz/elasticpoc/readme.md

 PS : if you have docker, you can go on a free ride on elasticsearch/mysql with the command `docker-compose up -d`

-Test the project with this commands :
+Test the project with theses commands :

 `
 cd node;